 Next, you will begin to notice you are performing these roles or responsibilities.
-You will begin to wonder how well you have aligned people, and if you have clearly set direction.
-You are now personalizing the information, and you will never look at how you lead the same way for you now have file folders and mile markers by which to assess your effectiveness.
+You will begin to wonder how well you have aligned people and if you have clearly set direction.
+You are now personalizing the information, and you will never look at how you lead the same way, for you now have file folders and mile markers by which to assess your effectiveness.

 Now you can think about how to help your disciple lead.
 In basic follow up, this shouldn’t be a concern.
 But as your disciples take on ministry responsibilities and leadership, it will then be incumbent upon you to become Jethro to them, passing on leadership wisdom that will enable them to be more effective.

-Perhaps, as a small group you could watch a biography or movie about a person who led well and discuss these leadership concepts.
-The movie Coach Carter is a perfect film to dissect leadership skills.
+Perhaps, as a small group, you could watch a biopic about a person who led well and discuss these leadership concepts.
+The movie “Coach Carter” is a perfect film for dissecting leadership skills.
 Ask them questions to help them digest the material: “Can you think of a leader who was a good spokesperson?”
 Ask questions that personalize the information: “What role would you gravitate toward, and which one would you need to work on?”

 Having done that, all that remains is to reinforce the ideas periodically by providing feedback using the common terminology that you taught them: “How well have you aligned people to this?
 What could you do to align them?”

-There’s nothing wrong with any of these values, it is how much we value them and the lack of other values that is the problem.
-For example, professionalism, competence, preparedness, diligence, and articulation are also values.
-They are values that are more aligned with leadership, and interestingly they are also values that the Scriptures highlight in relation to how we are to teach the God’s Word.
+There’s nothing wrong with any of these values; it is how much we value them and the lack of other values that is the problem.
+For example, professionalism, competence, preparedness, diligence and articulation are also values.
+They are values that are more aligned with leadership, and interestingly they are also values that the Scriptures highlight in relation to how we are to teach God’s Word.

-©1994-2018 Cru.
+©1994-2024 Cru.
 All Rights Reserved.